 - Basic plan: 7-day retention of footage for three cameras – $US2.50/month ($US25/year)

 - Premium plan: 14-day retention for five cameras – $US5/month ($US50/year).

 - Pro plan: 30-day retention for 10 cameras – $US10/month ($US100/year).

 The resolution of the cameras is 1920 x 1080 by default.
-Image quality was not overly clear in our lit office environment, with test subjects looking rough around the edges and a little soft, especially from 4m away – faces were more recognisable from 2m away.
+Image quality was not overly clear in our lit office environment, with test subjects looking rough around the edges and a little soft, especially from four metres away – faces were more recognisable from two metres away.
 Shadows made the test subject darker on one side.

 D-Link promotes the Omna cameras as providing extra-long battery life, claiming “months of performance on a single charge” due to the included 6700mAh rechargeable Lithium battery.
 This battery is indeed larger-capacity than you get with most cameras.
 For comparison, the Arlo Pro rechargeable battery capacity is 2440mAh.
 But you can't draw any conclusions based purely on battery capacity.
 There are numerous complications to factor in, including that the cameras don’t draw exactly the same amount of current, but the major considerations are your camera’s settings, type of usage and location.

-We did an initial charge of the cameras over and kept them on indoors, but not always connected during this time.
-When we came back to test them after one month, the battery levels were still showing three bars and based on our previous experience with wireless cameras this is quite a good result.
+We did an initial charge of the cameras overnight and kept them on indoors, but not always connected during this time.
+When we came back to test them after one month, the battery levels were still showing three bars and, based on our previous experience with reviewing wireless cameras, this is quite a good result.